s-nikhil/nextjSAuth/README.md

 You now have a working example project.
 You can head back to the documentation and continue by browsing the [templates](https://mui.com/material-ui/getting-started/templates/) section.

+Visit /sign-in page for login

+To use API_URL, in your .env.local you can use this variable to access api in local

+ NEXT_PUBLIC_API_URL = "http://localhost:5000/users/"